 A child not making the academic and social progress in school that their parents believe them capable of is an additional reason for commencing home education.
 “Dissatisfaction with the amounts their children were learning at school was attributed to a lack of resources, a misunderstanding of their children’s capabilities and an inability to deliver education consistent with techniques used at home.”
 Sometimes the nature of the disability itself was poorly understood in school and inappropriate action taken (Reilly).

-American research indicates that many parents of special needs children turn to home education because they believe their children were spending too much time sitting in a public school, unattended and untaught, because one-on-one instruction was simply not feasible in the public school setting (Farris).
+American research indicates that many parents of children with disability and diverse learning needs turn to home education because they believe their children were spending too much time sitting in a public school, unattended and untaught, because one-on-one instruction was simply not feasible in the public school setting (Farris).

 The parents in Reilly’s study believed that schools were “incapable of providing adequate education for all children because students develop at different rates, both intellectually and physically, and are endowed with distinct learning styles, interests and abilities.”
 As one mother put it, more and more parents are realising the system is not satisfactory for a variety of reasons.
 There’s no money, the training is not there and their children are not receiving the education they hoped.